JCSR2022/Proyecto-Final-YELP/README.md

 users:
 'n_user_id': integer user code,
 'user_id': alphanumeric user code,
-'review_count': number of reviews made by the user, 'yelping_since': user registration date,
+'review_count': number of reviews written by the user, 'yelping_since': user registration date,
-'useful': number of useful ,
-'funny',
-'cool',
-'friends',
-'fans',
-'average_stars'
+'useful': number of useful votes given by the users to other user's reviews, 'funny': number of funny votes given by the users to other user's reviews, 'cool': number of cool votes given by the users to other user's reviews, 'friends': comma separated str with friend's alphanumeric codes , 'fans': number of fans,
+'average_stars': average reviews stars given by the user.